-Danni labeled the box and set it right outside the unit and returned her attention to the larger box that made up the bottom of the stack.
-So far most of these units had been uneventful, but she had hoped some bounty was lurking within the 300 units.
+Danni labeled the box and set it right outside the unit and turned her attention to the larger box that made up the bottom of the stack.
+So far most of these units had been uneventful, but she had hoped some bounty was lurking within the over 200 units.
 So far 20 of them had been a bit of a bust.

 But there were at least some books.
 Thankfully.

 Dani tried to shift the larger box but noticed it was very heavy.
 She peeled the tape that kept it sealed up and pried it open.
 She found herself staring at a box full of prepackaged nails and staples.

 “Bob, we aren’t gonna be hurting for nails to build up the wall in the office…”

 Bob stepped over and stared into the box and whistled.

 “Well, let’s label it.
 We’ll grab it later.”

 Dani scribbled “nails” onto the side of the box and on one of the opened flaps.